Contents

-For example, if you are a delivery business that picks up books from a book store retailer and delivers them to customers or to other businesses, you’ll want to ensure you won’t be held responsible for damaged goods, and that you’ll receive timely payment for your work.
+For example, if you are a delivery business that collects parcels from a retailer and delivers them to customers or other businesses, it’s crucial to ensure you aren’t held liable for damaged goods in transit and that you receive prompt payment for your services.
+This is particularly important as many businesses are now embracing flexible subcontracting models, as highlighted in our Guide on Starting a Courier Business in Australia.

 What Is Included In A Delivery Service Agreement?
 How Do I Use It?

-Deliver Service Agreements are accompanied by a job order form, so that you can reuse your agreement for each customer.
+Delivery Service Agreements are often accompanied by a job order form, which allows you to reuse your agreement for each transaction while ensuring consistency across your contracts.

 Need Help?